Get Started With Us - Distributors

 If you live or do business in the United States you should already have made the transition to Lead Free for applications involving potable water.
 The new federal mandate, which took effect January 4, 2014, applies to any water intended for human consumption.
 If you haven’t completed your transition, however, here are some helpful guidelines for managing the changeover.

 Make a plan

-In most cases, you’ll want to target and sell off low volume products first, such as specialty or seasonal products.
-Work with your suppliers to identify your low volume products based on your current and historical inventory.
-Typically, the changeover to high volume Lead Free* products will occur later in the transition plan.
+In most cases, you’ll want to target and sell off low-volume products first, such as specialty or seasonal products.
+Work with your suppliers to identify low-volume products based on your current and historical inventory.

 Make the Change

-After you have developed your plan for switching to Lead Free* products, you are ready to make the change.
-This step in the process involves transitioning all or specific portions of your business to use compliant Lead Free* products.
-This can have significant logistical and marketing impacts that will require substantial time to implement.
+Now you’re ready to transition all or parts of your business to Lead Free.
+Keep in mind this can have significant logistical and marketing impacts that may require substantial time and/or resources to implement.

-Watts Water Technologies and its companies whose products are affected by the Lead Free* mandate are committed to working with you to make the transition as smooth as possible.
+Watts Water Technologies and its companies are committed to working with you to make the transition as smooth as possible.
 Contact your local authorized brand representative(s) to discuss your transition plans.